dstrickl7/inventory-tracker/README.md

 - Live Site URL: [title](address)

 ## My process
 This project came about because I wanted a way to keep track of the grocery items I already had whenever I went to the store.
 I started by making a design in VS Code starting with mobile and finishing with desktop.
 I next set up my database with MySQL and wrote out an HTML skeleton in psuedo code.
 Once I felt I had all the pieces I needed, I made my HTML skeleton and started some basic SCSS to help me visualize as I code.
 Next came the logic.
 I wrote script by script in order to learn and make the logic more compartmentalized.
-Once the main CRUD is completed, minor scripts used for user experience will be written alongside my SCSS.
+Once the main CRUD was completed, minor scripts used for user experience were written alongside my SCSS.

 ### Built with